 • Furnace filter: $10-$30

-In many instances, this problem is tied to a wrong thermostat setting or a dusty air filter that’s restricting airflow.
-Follow the steps above to resolve the issue.
+In many cases, this problem is tied to a wrong thermostat setting or a dirty air filter that’s limiting airflow.
+Use the steps above to resolve the issue.

-If this isn’t the case, ensure your thermostat is set correctly and working properly.
-If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll sound like your furnace is running all the time.
+If this isn’t the case, make sure your thermostat is set correctly and running properly.
+If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll seem like your furnace is running all the time.

 Estimated Repair Cost